saurabhjain0124/marksheet_evaluation/README.md

 excel file for storing result is marksheet.xls

 ## outcome
 In this project,CNN model is employed to recognize 19 cropped images of marks correctly out of 22 cropped images of marksfrom the scanned copy of the marksheet.

+## dependencies
+* keras
+* tensorflow
+* numpy
+* pandas
+* pillow
+* opencv
+* matplotlib

 ## steps
 Following steps are followed for recognizing marks from student marksheet: